suneel0101/InstrumentalJS/README.md

 Specify the following attributes on the elements on which you want to measure the user interaction.

-* data-instrumental-event: name of the event, e.g. "clickedPurchase"
+* `data-instrumental-event`: name of the event, e.g. "clickedPurchase"
-* data-instrumental-trigger: jQuery event to listen for, e.g. "mousedown"
+* `data-instrumental-trigger`: jQuery event to listen for, e.g. "mousedown"
-* baseData: a base dictionary of JSON data to be sent for every event; e.g. user_id
+* `baseData`: a base dictionary of JSON data to be sent for every event; e.g. user_id
-* defaultEndpoint: URL where event JSON data should be send.
+* `defaultEndpoint`: URL where event JSON data should be send.
 If you want to send data for different events to different URLs, just add an data-instrumental-defaultEndpoint to the element, with the value being the URL you want to send it to.

 The system for including information to be sent back is very flexible.
 ### You can send back any key-value data you want